-But why is this even a concern?
 In a previous article, “Can I Take My Hoverboard on a Plane,” we brieﬂy discussed the growing concern airlines had with hoverboards.

 - As the demand for hoverboards grew, ﬂy-by-night companies stepped in to ﬂood the market with cheap, low-quality knock-offs.
 These unscrupulous players had one goal in mind: make as much money as possible, as quickly as possible.
 Get in and get out.
 This resulted in a torrent of new, low-quality products that were shoddily built and poorly supported.

 - With cheap quality hoverboards ﬂooding the market, many have been subjected to problems while using or charging them.
 This has resulted in a potential ﬁre hazard in some cases.

 With rare exceptions, your self-balancing hoverboard is likely powered by rechargeable lithium-ion batteries.
 They are extremely compact, light and easy to make, but to ensure they are okay, great care must be taken in their production and the production of related components, like the charger and mainboard.